-Training is didactic - it's one personal teaching another person how to do something.
-This is hierarchical as the trainer is a teacher.
+Training is didactic - it's one person teaching another person how to do something.
+The trainer is a teacher.

-Facilitation (or facilitated learning) is the art of raising a challenging or controversial topic and encouraging the students take more control of their learning process.
+Facilitation (or facilitated learning) is the art of raising a challenging or controversial topic and encouraging the participants to take more control of their learning process.

 Facilitation is collaborative.
 It is especially effective for colleagues who need a structure for thinking through new information, issues, or ideas, like during strategic planning sessions or executive retreats.

 A facilitator provides the structure and tools, controls the energy in the room, models the expected behavior, helps everyone to be heard, respects all viewpoints, and leads the discussion to a conclusion without influencing the result.

 Bottom Line - Training involves learning - facilitation involves both learning and thinking.

-Facilitated training in 1, 2, or 3-day workshops, week-long training, or continuous learning courses.
+Facilitated training can happen in half-day, full-day, or week-long workshops, or through continuous learning programs.

-Facilitated leadership training can exponentially improve your company's leadership training program.
+Facilitated programs can exponentially improve your company's leadership development programs.

 Nothing changes until people take charge, and that only happens when they discover the power of personal leadership.

-Away from the distractions of the workplace, and with the guidance of a master facilitator, powerful shifts happen quickly.
+Away from the distractions of the workplace, and with the guidance of a skilled master facilitator, powerful shifts happen quickly.